-Cleaning - Steel parts should be degreased and grit blasted with clean aluminum oxide grit.
-Fasteners and close-tolerance parts should be grit blasted with 220-mesh aluminum-oxide grit and limited to 40-psi grit-blasting pressure.
+Cleaning - steel parts should be degreased and grit blasted with clean aluminum oxide.
+Fasteners and close-tolerance parts should be grit blasted with 220-mesh aluminum-oxide and limited to 40-psi grit-blasting pressure.
 Excessive grit-blasting pressure and time can change dimensional tolerances.

-Although aluminum parts may be grit blasted with 220-mesh grit and with pressures up to 60 psi, the preferred method is to chemically clean aluminum parts by degreasing, pickling to remove about 0.0001- to 0.0003-inch of aluminum and deoxidizing to remove any smut (include appropriate rinses between steps).
+Although aluminum parts may be grit blasted with 220-mesh grit and with pressures up to 60 psi, the preferred method is to chemically clean aluminum parts by degreasing, pickling to remove about 0.0001 to 0.0003 inches of aluminum and deoxidizing to remove any smut (include appropriate rinses between steps).

-Pumpdown - The coater should be evacuated to less than 9.0 x 10-5 Torr before backfilling with argon.
+Pumpdown - the coater should be evacuated to less than 9.0 x 10-5 Torr before backfilling with argon.
 The more coating builds up on the shields in the coater, the lower the coater needs to be evacuated for proper adhesion.
-Experience at various coating sites has shown that shields need stripping of the aluminum coating after nominally 3 weeks of two shift operation or 6 weeks of one shift operation.
+Experience at various coating sites has shown that shields need stripping of the aluminum coating after nominally three weeks of two shift operation or six weeks of one shift operation.
 A little extra time for pumping pays big dividends for adhesion.

 Since the surface area for IVD aluminum coating is large in the rack-type coaters, typically 50 square feet, it is recommended to apply the coating onto production parts in layers.
 Coating layers are produced by the movement of the evaporation rack from the front of the coater to the rear and return (total travel distance of 20 feet in standard rack coaters).
 Each coating cycle gives two layers on the part.
 The desired coating thickness is obtained by making typically one to four coating cycles in the coater.
 Making coating cycles reduces heating of the parts and more importantly reduces moisture contamination of the coating environment by reducing the heating, and associated degassing, of the chamber shields and parts rack.